How Emerald Ash Borer Will Affect HOA Landscape Budgets

 Last month, we chatted about awkward turf spaces that can be costly to maintain.
 This month we want to shift our focus to ash trees… and how they will affect your HOA’s landscape budget in the near future if you live in Colorado’s Front Range.

 What is Emerald Ash Borer?

 The Emerald Ash Borer is a highly destructive insect that infests and kills North American true ash trees (Fraxinus species).
 Since the early 2000s, it has killed millions of ash trees in the Midwest.
 The entire City of Boulder was presumed infested at the close of 2015.
-As of February 2022, Emerald Ash Borer also has been found in north Fort Collins, down through parts of the northern metro Denver area.
+As of February 2022, Emerald Ash Borer also has been found in north Fort Collins, down through parts of the northern metro Denver area, in the Littleton area of Arapahoe County and in Carbondale in the mountains.
 (You can view a map here.)

 Ash trees are a common tree in Colorado’s urban forests.

 It’s estimated that about 1 in 7 trees is an ash.

 In some cities, like Fort Collins, 1 in 3 trees is an ash.

 So, how does Emerald Ash Borer affect your HOA?